 Address: Gay Street, West Chiltington, West Sussex, RH20 2HH

 Is there a tour of the Nyetimber vineyard?
 YES (Selected dates)

 Price range per bottle: £37 > £175

-The winery has been the recipient of the ‘English Wine Producer of the Year’ award many times, and their distinctive shield-shaped labels can be found on dining tables at some of the world’s most exclusive and high-end (restaurants and hotels).
+The winery has been the recipient of the ‘English Wine Producer of the Year’ award many times, with the distinctive shield-shaped labels found on dining tables at some of the World’s most exclusive and high-end (restaurants and hotels).

 Address: Hobbs Lane, Beckley, Rye, East Sussex, TN31 6TU

 Is there a tour of Oxney Organic Estate?
 YES (Throughout the Summer)

 Price range per bottle: £16 > £35

 Oxney Organic Estate is the UK’s largest single estate organic vineyard, located in Rye; it’s home to over 35 acres of vines planted between 2012 and 2018.
 Produced at the vineyard is Chardonnay, Pinot Noir, Pinot Précoce, Pinot Meunier and Seyval Blanc vines to make their English organic sparkling and still wines.